 Korean soft steamed eggs, also known as Gyeran Jjim, are super fully eggs whipped with umami-filled dashi broth.
-It’s a popular Korean side dish that’s easy to find at Korean restaurants.
+It’s a popular Korean side dish that’s easy to find at Korean restaurants and is SO good with super tender Kalbi.
 Make these delicious eggs in 10 minutes or less at home!

 How to Make Soft Steamed Eggs